When to Seek Professional Help for AI Anxiety

 Cognitive Behavioral Therapy (CBT)

 CBT is the most well-researched treatment for anxiety.
 It helps you identify the specific thought patterns driving your AI anxiety and systematically challenge them.
-For example, if you believe "AI will definitely replace my job within a year," a CBT therapist helps you examine the evidence, consider alternative outcomes, and develop more balanced thinking.
+For example, if you believe "AI will definitely replace my job within a year," a CBT therapist helps you examine the evidence, consider alternative outcomes, and develop more balanced thinking — turning fear of skills obsolescence into a realistic action plan.

 CBT typically produces measurable improvement within 8-16 sessions.
 It's structured, practical, and gives you tools you can use independently after therapy ends.